NotRequiem/screenshare-tool/README.md

 This tool is currently in beta version.

+## Bugs detected
+- Mouse checks do not retrieve a correct VID and PID.
+- False flags while detecting eventlog bypasses.
+- False flags while detecting system time changes.
+- Csrss checks may not detect your input in characters with unicode paths.

 ## Currently in Development
 - Detections for executed files with special characters (like korean, russian, chinese, etc...)
 - Detections for executed files with special characters using Task Scheduler.